 The Dole Plantation includes a store that has everything and all things pineapple.
-From pineapple toys, candy, soaps to branded tees, you can find everything that your heart delights.
+From pineapple toys, candy, soaps, to branded tees, you can find everything that your heart delights.
 There are also small local vendors located on the outside where you can grab some local goodies.
 Madison was able to mine a pearl from an oyster and had it placed in a pineapple necklace that she cherishes to this day.

 5. Eat at the Plantation Grille Restaurant and Don’t Forget the Dole Whip